miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 <p style="text-align:center; font-style: italic;">Agentic LLM workflows allow to take to choose what actions to take to get the best results. </p>

 LLM agents are based on the chain-of-thought.
-By dividing a complex problem in simpler subproblems, it can solve them sequentially to reach the final answer.
+By dividing a complex problem into simpler subproblems, it can solve them sequentially to reach the final answer.

 1. **Plan** what action to take to get closer to its objective.
 2. Perform an **action** and **observe** its consequences.